JHodgkins/MSP1-Fundraising-Group/README.md

 Thank you to my Tutor Philip Morris, and my mentor Chris Quinn, they both have never questioned my ability even with a disability.
 I want to thank my wife Jeanmarie and my children for allowing me the spare time to take on this new challenge and for believing in me.

-Everyone at Code Institute and Harlow College who has helped and my online class at Harlow College.
+Everyone at Code Institute and Harlow College for all their help and support.